shankFabWork/Django_ML_____Iris_Django_ML_Project_Online_Postgresql/README.md

 # Iris_Django_ML_Project_Online_Postgresql

 Aim :
-Build a ML enabled D1jango app to predict iris flower species from a user input
+Build a ML enabled Django app to predict iris flower species from a user input

 Objectives :
 Build & Train a model to classify different species of Iris flowers